isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Integrated Pest Management.md

 <ul>
 <li>Check your garden regularly for plant pests, ideally whenever you visit the garden.</li>
 <li>Plants that are overgrown, with distorted or holey leaves, discoloration, damaged stems, or slow growth might be harbouring pests!
 Look for them wherever something looks amiss.</li>
 	<li>Not sure how to find pests?
-Learn how to observe and trap pests in your garden.</li>
+Learn how to <a href="/page-index/horticulture-techniques/finding-pests/">observe and trap pests</a> in your garden.</li>
 </ul>
 <p>3.
 Tolerance</p>
 <li>Strive for ecological balance rather than perfect aesthetics.</li>